jedibatman/Backbone.Schema/README.md

 ```

 #### Type `boolean`
-Converts value to boolean.
+Converts value to the boolean.
 Represents as is.
 ```js
 model.property('booleanProperty', 'boolean');